 The NPCS is a consent-based service.
-This means that as an accredited body, Certsy is required to collect the informed consent for each applicant and every police check conducted.
-A police check can only be conducted with the knowledge and consent of the applicant; no one can provide consent on the applicant's behalf.
-Informed consent must be collected prior to the police check being submitted to the NPCS.
+This means that as an accredited body, Certsy is required to collect the informed consent for each applicant and every Nationally Coordinated Criminal History Check conducted.
+A check can only be conducted with the knowledge and consent of the applicant; no one can provide consent on the applicant's behalf.
+Informed consent must be collected prior to the check being submitted to the NPCS.

 Under the Privacy Act, informed consent consists of four key elements: